Total bedrooms: 4 (3 double, 1 twin bedroom). Total bathrooms: 4

 WHAT TO DO DURING THE STAY...

-RENTAL RATE - minimum stay 1 week, save exceptions
+RENTAL RATE - minimum stay 1 week, exceptions can be considered

-• Air conditioning • Welcome pack and toiletries • Linens and bathrooms change once per week • mid week quick cleanings with change of bathroom and pool towels • Utilities (except for heating) • internet wifi • Final cleanings
+• Air conditioning or heating • Welcome pack and toiletries • Linens and bathrooms change once per week • maid service three times per week (Monday, Wednesday, Friday for tidying up of bedrooms, cleaning of bathrooms and garbage collecting) • Utilities (except for heating) • internet wifi • Final cleanings

 Does not include